-What HDR TVs are and why you should care
+HDR for TVs: What it is (and why should you care)

 What about gaming?

-While most guides focus on passive viewing experiences for HDR, game consoles are quickly becoming an important part of the discussion.
-With the PlayStation 4 Pro and Xbox One S, Sony and Microsoft have thrown their respective hats into the the HDR ring, but it can be a much more complicated to access all that sparkly goodness than you might expect.
+While most guides focus on passive viewing experiences for HDR, game consoles are an important part of the discussion.
+With the PlayStation 4 Pro and Xbox One S, Sony and Microsoft have thrown their hats into the HDR ring, but it can be much more complicated to access all that sparkly goodness than you might expect.

 Xbox One S